Symmetry and quantitative stability for the parallel surface fractional torsion problem: Almost symmetry in one direction

-\begin{proof} We need to distinguish between some cases. \\ \textbf{Case 1 -} $U_R$ is internally tangent to $\Omega$ at a point $P_0$ which is not on $T$.
-Hence, there exists $P \in \partial G \cap \partial U_0$ which is not on $T$.
+\begin{proof} We apply the method of moving planes to $G$ in the direction $e_1$.
+We need to distinguish between some cases. \\ \textbf{Case 1 -} $U_0$ is internally tangent to $G$ at a point $P$ which is not on $T$.
 We distinguish two subcases, according to the distance of $P$ from $T$.

 \textbf{Case 1a -} We assume $\mathrm{dist}(P,T) > R/8 $.
 Since $P \in \partial G \cap \partial U_0$ we have

 We then apply Lemma \ref{s4lemma1} to obtain that

 \textbf{Case 1b -} $P \in \partial G \cap \partial U_0$ such that $\mathrm{dist}(P,T) \leq R/8$.